Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dragging Foot: Parkinson's Disease

 A slow, erratic gait—especially in men over 60—can be a sign that the brain is having trouble sending the “move” signal to the leg muscles.
-A hunched-over gait or no arm movement is often referred to as “Parkinson’s gait,” according to WebMD.
+A hunched-over gait or no arm movement is often called “Parkinson’s gait,” according to WebMD.

 Stiff, twisted, unsteady gait: Multiple sclerosis

 The person may walk stiffly, often losing balance.
 The knees may cross when walking - called "scissoring".
-Or the person may lose feeling in the feet, making it difficult for the person to know where the floor is.
+Or the person may lose feeling in the feet, making it difficult for them to know where the floor is.

 Source link